cfenollosa/eu-cookie-law/README.md

 - Change the cookie expiry date, currently set to 1 year
 - Remove `console.log()` function calls
 - Edit `cookies.html` as the page name which is safe to browse without giving consent (read below)
 - Change the banner text and links.
-The default is more or less safe for EU regulations.
+The default is more or less safe for EU regulations, but IANAL.

 How does it work?